 10. Visit The Cheese Market In Alkmaar

 The Netherlands is one of the largest exporters of cheese globally.
 As a result, you can buy Dutch cheese all over the world.
-That is remarkable for such a small country, and you may wonder why the Dutch are producing so much cheese?
+That is remarkable for such a small country, and you may wonder why the Dutch produce so much cheese.